-Over two billion active users visit YouTube every month and watch more than one billion hours of videos daily.15 This provides extremists a vast recruiting ground; the
+Over two billion active users visit YouTube every month and watch more than one billion hours of videos daily.15 This provides extremists a vast recruiting ground; the videos they create provide moral support, train, as well as encourage viewers to launch attacks; including step-by-step procedures for building improvised explosive devices (IEDs) and the best places to plant them.

 The EU Radicalisation Awareness Network (RAN) has classified gaming (adjacent) platforms as 'hotbeds' for radicalisation.
 Twitch is a livestreaming service focused on gaming and eSports.
 It has 30 million average daily visitors with 21 per cent between the ages of 13 - 17.
 Twitch was used by the terrorist to livestream his attack on a Synagogue in Halle, Germany.
 Steam is the largest digital distribution platform for PC games, with 120 million monthly users.16 It has games that include living out extremist fantasies of Germany winning World War II.17 Discord, another platform tailored to gamers, is an important part of the digital far-right ecosystem.
-With over 140 million monthly users, it hosts hundreds of private servers where neo-Nazi ideology, far-right narratives, and hateful memes are shared.^{18,19} The Charlottesville 'Unite the Right' rioters connected and organised via Discord servers.
+With over 140 million monthly users, it hosts hundreds of private servers where neo-Nazi ideology, far-right narratives, and hateful memes are shared.
+18,19 The Charlottesville 'Unite the Right' rioters connected and organised via Discord servers.